ebx-bundler/ebx/README.md

 ### ES Modules

-Modern JavaScript development often involves utilizing **ES6** module syntax, which provides a more organized and efficient way to structure and manage code dependencies.
-To facilitate this, Node.js introduced support for ES Modules _(ESM)_ in its ecosystem.
-By default, Node.js uses CommonJS (CJS) module syntax, but with the addition of the `"type": "module"` field in the package.json, it will transpile codes into ESM syntax.
+EBX supports ES Modules by default.
+To use ES Modules in your project, simply add the `"type": "module"` field to your package.json file.

-###
+### Output Directory

-Default output directory is `dist`, if you want to change to something else define main in `package.json`
+By default, EBX outputs the compiled JavaScript code to the `dist` directory.
+You can change the output directory by defining the `"main"` field in your package.json file.

 ex: `"main": "lib/app.js"` it will now compile and run `app.js` in `lib` directory

 ### Integration with NestJS